rachelcarrington/rachelcarrington.github.io/_pages/about.md

 - Changepoint detection
 - Post-selection inference

-For more details about my research, click on the "Research" tab above.
+For more details about my research and publications, click on the "Research" tab above.

 ## Publications & Preprints